We are taking a look at the new Crown Prince of Japan: Fumihito, Prince Akishino.

 Prince Askishino and Princess Kako’s first child, Princess Mako was born on 23 October 1991; she was followed by Princess Kako on 29 December 1994.
 Both daughters were born at the same hospital as their father decades previously.

-Prince Askishino and Princess Kako undertake various duties on behalf of the Emperor, and these duties will only increase as Askishino becomes heir to the throne.
+Crown Prince Askishino and Crown Princess Kako undertake various duties on behalf of the Emperor, and these duties were expected to increase as Askishino became heir to the throne.
+However, due to the COVID-19 pandemic, the Imperial Family has remained behind palace walls due to health restrictions and has only been able to undertake some virtual meetings.